sagivba/sagiv-barhoom.me/_posts/2026-02-06-Git_Workflow_CSM_Researchers.md

 * After completing a clear, meaningful step in your work
 * Each commit should represent one coherent research checkpoint
-* Think of commits as entries in a lab notebook
+* Think of commits as entries in a lab notebook.
+  Writing a clear and meaningful commit message is essential: commit messages are the key to understanding what changed at each stage and why, both for future you and for anyone else reading the project history.

 ### When to push